svenvg93/docs-speedtest-tracker/docs/getting-started/settings/notifications/apprise.md

+---
+title: Apprise Notifications
+description: Use Apprise to send notifications to multiple services like Discord, Pushover, and Ntfy.
+icon: lucide/bell-ring
+---

 # Apprise

 Apprise provides a unified notification channel that lets you send alerts to numerous services—like Discord, Pushover, and Ntfy as well as many additional platforms